 All three channels are great for their own purposes.
 When you’re deciding how to engage with your customers, keep in mind the pros and cons of each.

 - Email is great for sending long messages like account details or other important information.

 - SMS is expensive but will work even if your customer doesn’t have a smartphone.

-- The main difference between email and push notification is that the latter will reach active app users, but require you to develop or pay for an ecommerce app.
+- The main difference between email and push notification is that the latter will reach active app users, but require you to develop or pay for an eCommerce app.

 Keep reading for a table comparing the features of email, SMS and push notifications.
-This should give you a clear vision of which communications path your ecommerce business needs.
+This should give you a clear vision of which communications path your eCommerce business needs.

 E-mail vs. SMS vs. Push notifications – How to Save on Marketing

-Like any online business owner, you’re probably interested in saving on your marketing budget.
-As we said earlier, push notifications are typically free, and so are the best option from a pure cost standpoint.
+As any online business owner, you’re probably interested in saving on your marketing budget.
+As we said earlier, push notifications are typically free, and so is the best option from a pure cost standpoint.
 If you have a large client base, relying on SMS for your marketing activities will cost a fortune.
 Email can also be expensive and has the lowest open rate of all three channels.

 If you are developing a marketing strategy based on push notifications, remember to budget for app development.
-However, considering the advantages of combining push notifications and ecommerce business, it is well worth the upfront cost.
+However, considering the advantages of combining push notifications and eCommerce business, it is well worth the upfront cost.

 Here are some more push notification features that will help your bottom line: